What does EMDR stand for?

 EMDR stands for Eye Movement Desensitization and Reprocessing.

 The late Francine Shapiro, PhD. is credited as not only the developer but also the originator of this therapy.
 Astonishing results surfaced as she was looking to process her own bothersome memories during a leisurely walk.

-While walking, she shifted her focus from one side to the other, using her her eyes (moving right to left, to right to left) while recalling her memories.
+While walking, she shifted her focus from one side to the other, using her eyes (moving right to left, right to left) while recalling her memories.
 During this time, she began to experience positive results and recognize the association.

 After such findings she began to study the role and importance of bilateral stimulation and dual attention.
 Along with these two pieces, how to mimic the process of REM (rapid eye movement) sleep while awake to in-turn desensitize or take out the charge of specific memories.

 Using these roles, Dr. Shapiro was able to incorporate them into an eight-phase treatment protocol that would become a widely recognized scientific, evidence-based, effective process to treat a wide variety of difficulties.

 I offer EMDR therapy in Erie, Colorado.
 Being an EMDR certified therapist is different than being a therapist trained in EMDR.
 There are more hours of client contact, more hours of case consultation and additional required advanced trainings to become certified.
 To verify if a therapist is certified in EMDR, click here.
 Each client in my therapy practice is viewed through the lens of EMDR therapy and interventions are EMDR informed.